 - Peer-support group

-Peer-support groups are a pretty common route that most narcotic addicts pursue because they offer long-term benefits and fulfill the need for each of us to define a new identity apart from narcotics abuse.
+Peer-support groups are a pretty common treatment option because they offer long-term benefits and fulfill the need for each of us to define a new identity apart from narcotics abuse.
 Group therapy options and recovery programs such as Narcotics Anonymous (NA) and Al-Anon offer a way for other addicts to provide peer support.
-And who knows, your path to recovery may be the motivation that someone else needs to begin their journey!
+Your path to recovery may be the motivation that someone else needs to begin their journey!

 the Take-Away